jni/git-tutorial/main.md

 gets subtly corrupted, the hashes will no longer match and git will know about it.

-So, whenever you _commit_ your data to Git, it puts it in a special folder named `.git`, and stores its hash at that time.
+So, whenever you _commit_ your data to git, it puts it in a special folder named `.git`, and stores its hash at that time.
 If you then make changes, git will only need to store the changes (also called the _diff_), but it will also store the hash of the data.